Crownsville Hospital Center: First black superintendent

 In 1964, Dr. George McKenzie Phillips was appointed, the first African-American superintendent.
 Dr. Phillips established a day treatment program and a school mental health outreach program, in addition to supporting the mental health clinics in Baltimore and the Southern Maryland Counties.
 Patients in Crownsville clinics were given free medication.
 Training programs were established in psychiatry, psychology, social work, dance therapy, and pastoral counseling.
 Crownsville had an active foreign students' program for those in medicine, social work, and psychology.
 In the ten years prior to its closing, it hosted students from Israel, Ireland, Spain, Germany, Turkey, and Chile.
 The Hospital also trained Spanish speaking therapists when that need was identified.

 The hospital staff was well known for its outspoken resistance to the pressures to place patients in public shelters, with the resulting "dumping" of patients onto the streets and into the jails.
 Improvements in psychiatric treatment, rigid admission policies, and better funding of outpatient treatment and residential services resulted in the hospital's census declining from 2,719 in 1955 to 200 patients by the year 2000 and zero soon after.

 The hospital grounds became the central county site for many social, school, and health programs, and the hospital finally closed in July 2004.
 Those patients in need of further psychiatric hospitalization were transferred to two of Maryland's remaining hospitals.
 Its original buildings are still standing and today portions of the campus are occupied by various tenants.

 The site is also the location of Crownsville Hospital's patient cemetery.
 This historic site was rededicated in 2004.
 Approximately 1,600 patients are buried in graves marked by numbers only, with the more recent having patient names.

 Information on Crownsville Hospital can be found in the Maryland State Archives Collections, which contain reference materials from the Hospital, the Auxiliary, Paul Lurz, and Doris Morgenstern Wachsler.

 Property development

-The State of Maryland is examining possible uses for the property.
-A number of different development models are being proposed as follows.